Understanding the Affordable Care Act

 The Health Insurance Marketplace is a new website where individuals can comparison shop for health insurance coverage.
 Obtaining coverage through this website is NOT required.
 Rather, it affords a new opportunity to make apples-to-apples comparisons of insurance options based on premiums, benefits, and other features important to you, and receive federal subsidies to help pay for coverage.

 When you apply for coverage in the Health Insurance Marketplace, you will need to provide some information about you and your household.
-Click here for a checklist to help you gather what you need to apply for coverage.

 When you are ready, there are three ways to enroll in a plan.